Istanbul is one of the greatest destinations with its authentic atmosphere and lively city life.

 12) Have a Nice Dinner at Viktor Levi Wine House

 Without a doubt, Moda is a very popular spot in Istanbul.
 There are many famous restaurants in Moda.
 That’s why sometimes deciding where to have dinner can be hard.

 Viktor Levi Wine House is one of my favorite places in Moda.
 Many people celebrate their birthdays and anniversaries at this place.

+In my university years, the cafe was in Taksim.
 I used to take my dates to this restaurant to impress my girlfriends.

 It’s both a cozy and elegant wine house, which is highly preferred.
 This place can be the best option to have a nice dinner and drink fine wine.